Planned Parenthood of the Great Northwest & Hawaii Programs

-Our goals are to reduce teen pregnancy, keep teens in school, and increase graduation rates through our evidenced-based Teen Outreach Program, increase parent/youth communication around sexual health through our Family Programs, and increase self esteem and healthy behaviors in teens through our peer education Teen Council program.
-We offer various sex education sessions via our Community Educators.
-In King County we serve roughly 5,000 youth and families with sex ed each year.
+We wish to reduce teen pregnancy rates through our use of evidenced-based teen pregnancy prevention programs, increase parent/youth communication around sexual health matters through our Family Programs, and increase healthy behaviors in teens through our Teen Council peer education program, which reaches over 10,000 teens in the Puget Sound area (there are two Teen Councils in King County).
+In King County we serve roughly 5,000 youth and families with comprehensive sex education each year.

 Recent Successes and Current Challenges